Day 1: Masai Mara

 A safari in the Masai Mara is a unique and exciting experience especially during the Gnu migration.
 Equally tempting is a balloon safari in the Mara.
 Introduced by Alan Root in 1976 in the Masai Mara, today more than a dozen balloons fly daily from various locations over the Mara for 60 minutes, offering a magnificent panoramic view of forests, plains and rivers of the Mara, or even just above the tallest trees to provide a closer look at the wildlife.
 Balloon rides are conducted in the early morning hours, when the atmospheric conditions are calm.
 If you have booked a balloon flight, you will be picked up from your lodge or camp at around 5.30 am for the flight to the launch site.
 At the launch site you can watch the crew preparing the balloon for launch while you drink a cup of coffee.
 After a short briefing of the pilot about the safety procedures, the gas burners will be ignited.
 The balloon slowly fills up with hot air and the passengers climb into basket for the start at about 6:30 a.m. when the sun rises in the east.
 Within a few minutes you will be carried into the air and blown silently over the Mara by the wind.
 The view is spectacular and offers fantastic photo opportunities from a perspective that will probably be remembered for years to come.
 An hour later, the pilot gently lands the balloon in an open area.
 Champagne bottles are uncorked to celebrate the trip.
 After the breakfast buffet near the landing site, you will be taken on a game drive back to your lodge or camp.
 Balloon safaris are offered throughout the year, weather permitting.
 The cost of operating a trip of approximately one hour is $450 per person.
 A monetary expense to crown your trip to the world’s best game reserve.

-A four day safari that starts in Nairobi and leads to Amboseli National Park, then on to Tsavo West National Park and Tsavo East National Park
+5 day private safari from Nairobi to Amboseli National Park, Tsavo West, Taita Hills and Tsavo East National Park, arriving in Mombasa.

 Kenya Safari, Diani Beach Safari to the Tsavo East National Park, then to Amboseli National Park, onward drive to the Masai Mara, the most famous nature reserve in Kenya, on the fifth day drive to Nairobi to fly back to Ukunda ( Diani Beach ) by domestic flight.